 The Roman Catholic and mainline Protestant churches generally (not all) advocate the same type of eschatological views.
 The long-term view is Amillennial, and their practical day-to-day view is Dominionist.
 Both of these support the repeated attempts at creating a theocratic rule by the Church.
 Such was the case during the Dark Ages with its Crusades, Inquisitions, Geneva, and the new American colonies.

 The current divide between Sunni (majority) and Shia (minority) currently keeps the Muslim world divided amongst itself.
 The major division is over both their lineage and their eschatology.
 Divisions within each branch of Islam also keep them divided as they vie for power in an attempt to reestablish their own versions of the ‘caliphate’.

 Hinduism (1 Billion)

 Hinduism is largely concentrated in India, with some bleed over into neighboring nations like Burma and China.
-Hinduism is not, however, not as driven for world-wide domination as say Islam and Christianity are but tend to take more of a pantheist (everything is ‘god’) view with thousands of deities already on tap.
+Hinduism is not, however, not as driven for worldwide domination as saying Islam and Christianity are but tend to take more of a pantheist (everything is ‘god’) view with thousands of deities already on tap.
 This easily fits in with an ecumenical global religion.

 Buddhism (375 Million)

-Like Hinduism, Buddhism will bring in the much needed “diversity” and deep-seated eastern philosophical underpinnings of the new global ecumenism.
-Christian missionaries to Nepal and India have described their experiences in these regions as even more spiritually oppressive than Islam.
+Like Hinduism, Buddhism will bring in the much-needed “diversity” and deep-seated eastern philosophical underpinnings of the new global ecumenism.
+Christian missionaries to Nepal and India has described their experiences in these regions as even more spiritually oppressive than Islam.